 Being prepared for severe weather can give children a sense of security.
-Keeping a bag packed with essentials — medication, boots, gloves, raincoats, clothing, a favorite toy, books — can help kids feel safe and protected.
-Other useful emergency supplies include drinking water, a three-day supply of non-perishable food, a first-aid kit, and a flashlight and radio with extra batteries.
+Keep a bag packed with essentials — medication, boots, gloves, raincoats, clothing, a favorite toy, books.
+Other useful emergency supplies include drinking water, a seven-day supply of non-perishable food, a first aid kit, and a flashlight and radio with extra batteries.
 Have an emergency plan in place, and discuss it as a family.

 Follow these guidelines to prepare your family for emergencies:

 Children thrive on the comfort of familiar routines.
 Whenever possible, keep regular schedules for eating, playing, sleeping.
 Make time for playful interactions and give kids lots of physical affection.
 Minimize exposure to news coverage that can be traumatic.